drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 ## Drawing from the Bibliography

-To get the full citation info, we will draw from the sample BibTex file [bibliography.bib](bibliography.bib), which looks like this:
+To get the full citation info, we will draw from the sample BibTex file [references.bib](references.bib), which lives in a new directory we created called `_bibliography/`, and looks like this:

 ```bibtex
 @conference{signaltrain,